ratchan2/VerifyLinkedList-/README.md

 # VerifyLinkedList-
 Verification of Linked List insert and delete operations using Z3 prover

-1_Sorts.theory contains all the type declaration 2_ReadList.theory contains all the axioms that capture the effects of traversing through the list 3_UpdateList.theory contains all the axioms capturing the effects of linking a node to another node in the list z3.exe : The Z3 Theorem Prover itself built for Windows 10 machines
+1_Sorts.theory contains all the type declaration \n 2_ReadList.theory contains all the axioms that capture the effects of traversing through the list 3_UpdateList.theory contains all the axioms capturing the effects of linking a node to another node in the list z3.exe : The Z3 Theorem Prover itself built for Windows 10 machines